---

 loading.
 Loading all translations upfront can result in suboptimal load times

 for your website.
-By using the namespaces feature provided by the
+By using the namespace feature provided by the

 separate files based on logical divisions or components.
 This enables you to